Boka-C/HW/HW_seminar_1.md

  -m is a kind of message, so just type shortly, what have you done with your file (but usually, the first commit is named > initial commit ), and don't forget to put your comments inside of quotes ".

+***Don't forget to check git status sometimes, and if there are any issues, use the git add function before committing.***

 ## 8. Can we see the changes?

 Till Git is controlling all the committed versions of our folder and files in it, we can see which lines or symbols did we change since the last commit.
 To see that, we need to use comand: